 A Jewess named Esther, who was raised by her cousin Mordecai, was one of the women rounded up for Xerxes.
 She was eventually named queen, but she kept her nationality a secret.
 Mordecai is anxious for Esther and loiters day after day near the harem quarters to monitor how she is doing.
 In so doing, he overhears a plot to kill the king.
 He reports it to Esther, who reports it to the king, and the plot is foiled.

-In Esther 3 one of Xerxes’ chief advisors, Haman, is angered the Mordecai will not bow down to him, so he hatches a plot to kill not only Mordecai but all of the Jews.
+In Esther 3 one of Xerxes’ chief advisers, Haman, is angered that Mordecai will not bow down to him, so he hatches a plot to kill not only Mordecai but all of the Jews.
 Haman convinces King Xerxes to authorize the extermination; however, it appears that the king does not know the identity of the people that Haman plans to wipe out—only that they are enemies of the state.
 He trusts Haman to handle the details.
 In chapter 4 Mordecai informs Esther of the danger the Jews are in and convinces her to intercede with the king.
 The problem Esther faces is that Xerxes has not called for her for some time and, if she approaches him without being summoned, she risks death.
 At this point, neither the king nor Haman knows Esther’s nationality or her relationship to Mordecai.
 Mordecai encourages Esther to take the risk, saying that perhaps she has been made queen “for such a time as this” (Esther 4:14).

 In Esther 5 the queen approaches Xerxes, and he extends his scepter to her, signifying that he welcomes her into his presence.
 Instead of explaining her predicament, however, Esther invites the king and Haman to a private banquet.
 At the banquet Esther again puts off addressing the issue; instead, she asks the king and Haman to come to another banquet the next day, which they agree to do.
 Haman is so overjoyed and emboldened by the special attention he’s receiving from the queen that he decides to have Mordecai hanged in advance of the general slaughter of the Jews.